 This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Are you planning a trip to the UAE or Dubai?
 As a tourist, you may be eligible to receive a VAT (Value Added Tax) refund on your purchases made during your visit.
-Since the implementation of VAT in 2018, the UAE and Dubai have made it possible for tourists to claim back the VAT paid on their purchases.

 The Value Added Tax (VAT) is a consumption tax that is added to the price of goods and services at each stage of the supply chain, from the initial production of the item to the final sale to the end consumer.
 VAT is a tax on the value added at each stage of production and distribution, hence the name “Value Added Tax”.

 Dubai and UAE VAT refund is a mechanism that allows tourists and visitors to claim back the VAT paid on their purchases made in the UAE.
-The UAE implemented VAT in 2018 at a standard rate of 5%, which is applied to most goods and services, including but not limited to:

 To claim a VAT refund, visitors must meet certain criteria, such as being a non-resident of the UAE and making purchases from retailers registered for VAT.
 Visitors must also ensure that they have the necessary documentation, such as invoices, receipts, and boarding passes, to prove their eligibility for the refund.